GLOBAL MARKETS-World stocks slip, upbeat earnings compete with rate-hike angst

 DOLLAR STILL STRONG

-The dollar held at a 32-year peak against the yen and rose from a two-week trough against a basket of major peers, underpinned by expectations of aggressive U.S. Federal Reserve rate hikes.
+The dollar held at a 32-year peak against the yen and rose from a two-week trough against a basket of major peers, underpinned by expectations of aggressive U.S. rate hikes.

 The BoE said on Tuesday that it would start selling some of its huge stock of British government bonds from Nov.
 1, but would not sell any longer-duration gilts this year.